g2nb/docs/docs/jupyter-users.md

 -   A Python library for programmatically working with the results of the analyses.

-To use the GenePattern Notebook extension, you will need to [register for an account](https://notebook.genepattern.org/).
-GenePattern usage is free and the software is open source under a BSD-style license.
+To use the g2nb extension, you will need to [register for an account](https://notebook.genepattern.org/). g2nb usage is free and the software is open source under a BSD-style license.

 ## 2. What is GenePattern?